MontyD/package-json-updated-action/README.md

 # GitHub Action to detect changes in package.json version

-This action outputs a variable 'has-updated' indicating that the package.json was updated in the most recent commit
+This action outputs a variable 'has-updated' indicating that the package.json version was updated in the most recent commit

 ## Outputs